thanx/thanx-sdk-android/README.md

 ## Push Notifications

 Thanx will need the FCM API key in order to send Loyalty related push notifications to the user.
-The Thanx team will work with Westfield to provide a mechanism for securely exchanging this information.
+The Thanx team will work with the merchant to provide a mechanism for securely exchanging this information.

 In the app, after the developer asks for push notifications permissions and the user accepts, the developer should send the push registration token to the SDK